Mark C. Molumphy, a Principal at Cotchett, Pitre & McCarthy, is a native of the Bay Area, born in San Mateo, California.

 In September 2007, Molumphy and Cotchett, Pitre & McCarthy were honored with the "Angel Award" by the Parca Auxillary, a private nonprofit organization that serves people with developmental disabilities and their families in the Bay Area.
 See Parca Auxiliary Press Release PDF.

 Molumphy is also very active in local county and federal bar associations.
 He was selected by the San Mateo County Superior Court to serve on Court’s complex court committee which helped open a new complex courthouse and draft initial rules and forms used in the County’s complex department.
 He is also a lifetime member of the San Mateo County Bar Association and past President of both the County Bar’s Barrister’s Committee and Business Litigation Committee.
-He is currently on the Board of Governors of the Association of Business Trial Lawyers and an active member of the Northern District of California’s Chapter of the Federal Bar Association, as well as the national association’s Access to Justice Task Force, which endeavors to ensure equal and fair access to the legal system.
+He is currently on the Board of Governors of the Association of Business Trial Lawyers.
+He is also an active member of the Northern District of California’s Chapter of the Federal Bar Association, as well as the national association’s Access to Justice Task Force, which endeavors to ensure equal and fair access to the legal system.

 Molumphy is a frequent speaker on complex litigation and co-authored "Punitive Damages: How Much Is Enough?"
 Civil Litigation Reporter, CEB, 1998.
 He also has appeared as a panelist on programs, including "Strategic Tips For Successfully Propounding and Opposing Written Discover," "Punitive Damages: Maximizing your Client's Success or Minimizing Your Client's Exposure," "Developments in Class Action Litigation," and "FDA 2009 - Key Issues Facing Life Sciences Companies."

 - Judge Preliminarily Approves Historic Payment of Up to 500 Million Dollars For Apple iPhone Consumers Impacted By Software Slowdowns2020